 Oh, I do love a good puzzle game and Lightwood Games always seems to release one when I’m in need of something more casual to pick up and play between major gaming sessions.
-Just like their previous release, One Word by POWGI, Pic-a-Pix Pieces is a new take on one of their existing games yet presented to us in a way which makes it fresh and ‘new’.
+Just like their previous release, One Word by POWGI, Pic-a-Pix Pieces is a new take on one of their existing games yet presented to us in a way that makes it fresh and ‘new’.
 It’s also yet another cross-buy game on the PlayStation platform – double the fun, double the platform, double platinum!

 As you’d most likely guessed by the title, Pic-a-Pix Pieces is a twist on Pic-a-Pix Color(sic) which was released back in April 2018, yet this time it’s much bigger.
 So, if you’re looking for a new fix for your picross addiction, I believe I’ve found the game you need in order to satisfy your urges.